IsmaelBortoluzzi/Risc-V-Interpreter/README.md

 - Install rust [toolchain](https://www.rust-lang.org/tools/install)
 - Within project root, on cli, run:
   - cargo run "file.extension"
-- Now you should see the result if you assembly code is correct :)
+- Now you should see the result if your assembly code is correct :)

 ## Exemple Program
     To be added soon